Canon 1Ds Mark III vs Nikon D3400

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1Ds Mark III and the D3400 have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the D3400 was followed by the Nikon D3500.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds Mark III vs Nikon D3400